 - i.
-The level of emergency response is based on the following response categories: - Alert I PRECAUTIONARY.
-Aircraft approaching the Airport has a potential problem. (e.g. gear indicator light, low hydraulic pressure, or rough engine) - b.
-Alert II DISABLED AIRCRAFT: A flat tire, stalled engine, or other mechanical issue that prevents the aircraft from exiting the movement area under its own power and assistance is required. - c.
-Alert III INFLIGHT EMERGENCY.
-Aircraft has a major difficulty (e.g. faulty landing gear, no hydraulic pressure, cabin depressurization, fire, smoke alarm, smoke in the cabin, on board fire). - d.
-Alert IV AIRCRAFT ACCIDENT OR COLLISION.
+The level of emergency response is based on the following response categories: - a.
+Alert I PRECAUTIONARY.
+Aircraft approaching the Airport or disabled on the airfield with a potential problem. (e.g. gear indicator light, low hydraulic pressure, rough engine, or flat tire) - b.
+Alert II INFLIGHT EMERGENCY.
+Aircraft has a major difficulty (e.g. faulty landing gear, no hydraulic pressure, cabin depressurization, fire, smoke alarm, smoke in the cabin, on board fire, or hung ordnance). - c.
+Alert III AIRCRAFT ACCIDENT OR COLLISION.
 Aircraft incident or accident on or near the Airport.